-A funeral procession for the critically endangered Maui's dolphin arrived on the steps of Parliament, to protest "woefully inadequate" protection of the species.
+A funeral procession for the critically endangered Maui's dolphin arrived at Parliament today to protest "woefully inadequate" protections.

-Conservation Minister Nick Smith announced proposals in September, to extend the set net fishing ban off the coast of Taranaki in an effort to protect the rare and endangered species.
+Conservation Minister Nick Smith announced proposals in September to extend the set-net fishing ban off the coast in an effort to protect the rare and endangered species.

-Commercial fishers have claimed the rules would spell the end of the fishing industry in the region, but protesters have said the measures don't go far enough.
+Commercial fishers say the rules will spell the end of the fishing industry in the region, but protesters say the measures don't go far enough.

-The proposed Waitara set net fishing ban extension is from Pariokariwa Pt to Waiwhakaiho River in Taranaki and covers an area of 350 square kilometres.
+The proposed Waitara set-net fishing ban extension is from Pariokariwa Pt to Waiwhakaiho River in Taranaki and covers 350 square kilometres.

-Currently set netting is banned within 3.7 kilometres from the shore, and is only allowed between 3.7km and 13km offshore with an observer on board.
+Set netting is now banned within 3.7 kilometres of the shore and allowed only between 3.7km and 13km offshore with an observer on board.

-At today's protest, people donned black clothing and carried coffins as they proceeded down the main streets of Wellington in a funeral march for the dolphin.
+At the protest today, people donned black clothing and carried coffins as they proceeded down the main streets of Wellington in a funeral march for the dolphin.